DeepSurrogate/OptionPricing/README.md

     * heston | ['strike', 'rf', 'dividend', 'v0', 'T', 'kappa', 'theta', 'sigma', 'rho', 'S']
     * bdjm |  ['strike', 'rf', 'dividend', 'v0', 'T', 'kappa', 'theta', 'sigma', 'rho', 'lambda_parameter', 'nuUp', 'nuDown', 'p', 'S']

+## Parameter range

+Surrogate models are defined inside some specific range of parameters.
+Both models in this surrogate library have been trained inside the range defined in the table below.
+The surrogate can not price an option with parameters outside of this range of parameters.

 | Parameter| Min | Max  |
 | --------- |:------:| ------:|
 | T      | 1 | 380 |